Lean Validation: The Fundamental Guide

 The process for validating a venture changes depending on the model you’ll be using (e.g. B2B, B2C, D2C).
 For example:

-• For B2B propositions, sometimes having one big client write a letter of intent is enough to prove viability.
+• For B2B product idea validation, sometimes having one big client write a letter of intent is enough to prove viability

-• For D2C propositions, one customer isn’t enough.
-You’ll need a full customer base, so a smoke test would make more sense.
+• For B2C and D2C product idea validation, one customer isn’t enough.
+You’ll need a full customer base, so a smoke test would make more sense

 You can validate your D2C venture in as little as six to eight weeks following the right steps.
 Here’s a quick outline: